kyma-project/telemetry-manager/docs/user/01-manager.md

 ### Self Monitor

 The Telemetry module contains a self monitor, based on [Prometheus](https://prometheus.io/), to collect and evaluate metrics from the managed gateways and agents.
-The manager retrieves the current pipeline healthiness from the self-monitor and enriches the status to the pipeline resources and the module status.
+The manager retrieves the current pipeline healthiness from the self-monitor and enriches the status of the pipeline resources and the module status.

 ![Manager](assets/manager-arch.drawio.svg)